 • At the time of footing and setback inspection, if you are in a Wildfire hazard Area, the initial Wildfire Inspection is required.
 Wildfire inspections should be scheduled with the Wildfire Safety Coordinator at 970-498-5388 or 970-498-7683.

-• This inspection is done after the foundation walls have been formed and the reinforcing steel is installed, but also prior to placement of concrete.
+• This inspection is done after the foundation walls have been formed and the reinforcing steel is installed, but also prior to pouring concrete.

 • Concrete forms, leveled and plumb, installed as shown on approved drawings.
 Reinforcing steel, in place, supported and splices tied.
-(Concrete cannot be placed before inspection approval)
+(Concrete cannot be poured before inspection approval)

 • If a survey certification is required for the setback inspection, the surveyor’s stamped letter must be provided to the building division at or before the foundation inspection showing the building is located per the approved site plan.
 Foundations may not be poured until setbacks are approved.

-• Certification letter required from contractor that dampproofing and exterior perimeter drain installed per code and need to be submitted at the time of framing inspection.
+• Certification forms required from contractor that dampproofing and exterior perimeter drain installed per code and need to be submitted at the time of framing inspection.

 • Underground plumbing inspection is required after all drain, waste, and vent pipe (below and up to grade) is in place, visible and under test.